gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

 metadata_key2: metadata_value2
 ---

+notes:
+Initially, we will
+explore the effect of fibrosis on gene expression using ‘Wild type’ samples during lectures and ‘Smoc2 over-expression’ data during exercises.

 # Introduction

 ### What is smoc2?

+Secreted modular calcium-binding protein 2 (Smoc2) is an acidic extracellular matrix glycoprotein and plays an important role in bone mineralization, cell-matrix interactions, collagen binding, and bone remodeling[1].
+SMOCs also influence cell growth factor signaling, cell migration and proliferation, angiogenesis.
+SMOC2 has been shown to have increased expression in kidney fibrosis, or renal fibrosis, which is characterized as an aberrant repair response to chronic tissue injury.
+This results in an excess of extracellular matrix in the space between tubules and capillaries within the kidney.
+However, it is unknown how Smoc2 functions in the induction and progression of fibrosis[2].

+1. Bornstein P, Sage EH.
+Matricellular proteins: extracellular modulators of cell function.
+Curr Opin Cell Biol 2002; 14:608–616. doi: 10.1016/S0955-0674(02)00361-7
+2. Vannahme C, Gosling S, Paulsson M, Maurer P, Hartmann U. Characterization of SMOC-2, a modular extracellular calcium-binding protein.
+Biochem J 2003; 373:805–814. doi: 10.1042/bj20030532.

 ### A look at the dataset

-Introduction to dataset: Smoc2 Smoc2, or Secreted modular calcium-binding protein 2, has been shown to have increased expression in kidney fibrosis, which is characterized by an excess of extracellular matrix in the space between tubules and capillaries within the kidney.
-However, it is unknown how Smoc2 functions in the induction and progression of fibrosis.
+This dataset cpmes from the research paper:

+**_Silencing SMOC2 ameliorates kidney fibrosis by inhibiting fibroblast to myofibroblast transformation._**

+The experimental design:

-Introduction to dataset: Experimental design There are four sample groups being tested: normal, control mice, referred to as wild type mice, with and without fibrosis and Smoc2 over-expressing mice with and without fibrosis.
-There are three biological replicates for all normal samples and four replicates for all fibrosis samples.
-Initially, we will explore the effect of fibrosis on gene expression using ‘Wild type’ samples during lectures and ‘Smoc2 over-expression’ data during exercises.
+* There are four sample groups being tested:
+    1. Normal control mice (wild type) with and without fibrosis
+    2. Smoc2 over-expressing mice with and without fibrosis.

+* There are three biological replicates for all normal samples and four replicates for all fibrosis samples.

 ### Tools used